eduardokreisig/FinPulse/README.md

 - Export as **CSV** from your banks for best compatibility.
 - Use interactive mode for first-time setup - it guides you through configuration.
 - The tool automatically detects date, amount, and description columns.
+- **Automatic backup**: Your original workbook is never modified - all changes are made to timestamped copies.
 - **Mixed date formats**: When using `%m/%d/%y` format, the tool automatically handles both 2-digit (25) and 4-digit (2025) years in the same account by truncating 4-digit years to 2-digit.
 - Raw bank data is preserved in columns K+ for audit trails.
 - Logging is available - check the log directory for detailed processing info.